 Demonstration of the ability to properly develop, operate, and maintain development roads, utilities, driveways, parking, sidewalks, landscaping, and other conditions or standards imposed

-Additional Amendments to the Zoning Ordinance (PC Approved):
+Additional Amendments to the existing Richmond Zoning Ordinance (PC Approved):

 New Section:

 4.12: Residential Density Calculation- Residential density shall be calculated in terms of dwelling units per developable acre of land per parcel.
 Developable land excludes those lands which are outlined in section 2.5.
 Floodplain acreage shall not be included in developable acreage.
 Residential density calculation results shall be rounded to the nearest whole number according to the convention below, where X is a whole number.